vineetpatel725/Supplement-Sales-Prediction/README.md

 ## Algorithm
 **I have created this project in different algorithms.
 The accuracy of the project varies according to the algorithm.
 Below, are the listed algorithms that i have used in the project.
-Among them the XGboost have the highest accuracy of the project which is _82.57%._**
+Among them the XGboost have the highest accuracy which is _82.57%._**

 > - XGBoost
 > - Random Forest